 Dive headlong into the grandeur and intimate charm of Madrid.
 Feel the vibe in Puerta del Sol, the pulsing heart of modern Madrid and of Spain itself.
-The lavish Royal Palace, with its gilded rooms and frescoed ceilings, rivals Versailles.
-The Prado has Europe's top collection of paintings, and nearby hangs Picasso's chilling masterpiece, Guernica.
-Retiro Park invites you to take a shady siesta and hopscotch through a mosaic of lovers, families, skateboarders, pets walking their masters, and expert bench-sitters.
+The lavish Royal Palace rivals Versailles, the Prado has Europe's top collection of paintings, and nearby hangs Picasso's chilling masterpiece, Guernica.
+Retiro Park invites you to take a shady siesta and hopscotch through a mosaic of lovers, families, pets walking their masters, and expert bench-sitters.
 Save time for Madrid's elegant shops and people-friendly pedestrian zones.
 On Sundays, cheer for the bull at a bullfight or bargain like mad at a mega-size flea market.
-Swelter through the hot, hot summers or bundle up for the cold, dry winters.
-Save some energy for after dark, when Madrileños pack the streets for an evening paseo that can continue past midnight.
+After dark, join the Madrileños who pack the streets for an evening paseo that can continue past midnight.
 Lively Madrid has enough street-singing, bar-hopping, and people-watching vitality to give any visitor a boost of youth.

 At a Glance